Students & Families

 - You must be enrolled in a participating high school and not yet earned a high school diploma/GED.

 - Dual credit classes are regular PCC classes, but taught at high school by an approved high school instructor.

-- When registering, PCC students taking credit classes can choose between receiving traditional letter grades (A-F) and Pass/No Pass (P/NP), (providing the PCC department has permitted both options for a course).
+- Once registered PCC students taking credit classes can choose between receiving traditional letter grades (A-F) and Pass/No Pass (P/NP), providing the PCC department has permitted both options for a course.

-- The grade a student receives in the high school class (A-F or P/NP) will be reflected on an official PCC transcript unless the student chooses to Drop or Withdrawal from the college course by the specified date.
-Once final grades have been submitted by the articulating high school instructor, all students' grades will be transcripted.
+- The (college) grade a student receives in the class (A-F or P/NP) will be reflected on an official PCC transcript, unless the student chooses to Drop or Withdrawal from the college course by the specified date.
+Once final grades have been submitted by the articulating high school instructor, a students’ grades will be transcripted.

 - Withdrawal/Dropping Course:

 - Students are responsible for formally Dropping or Withdrawing from a Dual Credit course if they do not want the PCC credit.
 If a student fails to drop during the correct time frame, they will still be responsible for the grade posted on their transcript (even if it is a D or F).

 - There is no tuition or fees associated with the dual credit program.

 - PCC credits are transferable to all public college/universities within the Oregon University System, and most other institutions outside the state.
 It is always important to check with the college or university you plan to attend to know how these credits will be applied.
 The credits you earn provide an advantage whether you use them at PCC, another college, or on your resume as you explore employment opportunities.

 For complete information, please view the 2017-18 PCC Dual Credit Student Handbook.